A note on generators for finite depth subfactor planar algebras

-We pave the way for a proof of this proposition by studying two special cases.
+We pave the way for a proof of Theorem \ref{gen} by studying the two special cases when $A = M_n({\mathbb C})$ and $A = M_n({\mathbb C}) \oplus M_n({\mathbb C})$.
 In these, $n$ is a fixed positive integer.
+We will need the following lemmas that specify a `standard form' for each of these two special cases.

 \begin{lemma} Let $S$ be an involutive algebra anti-automorphism of $M_n({\mathbb C})$.
-There is an algebra automorphism of $M_n({\mathbb C})$ under which $S$ is identified with either (i) the transpose map or (ii) the conjugate of the transpose map by the matrix
+There is an algebra automorphism of $M_n({\mathbb C})$ under which $S$ is identified with either (i) the transpose map or (ii) the transpose map followed by conjugation by the matrix

 The second case may arise only when $n = 2k$ is even (and $I_k$ denotes, of course, the identity matrix of size $k$). \end{lemma}